C00kie-/squirrel.lu/README.md

 ```
 def generate_prompt():
     prompt = '''Hello!
-Welcome on this page.
-You will find here links for publications on:
+I am Cookie, welcome on this page.
+You will find here a couple of class-workshop material and publications on:
 - OSINT and MISP training's content
 - Hardware hacking RE and workshops
 - AI and Natural language Processing